iaretechnician/barebones-masterserver-wiki/Creating-Modules.md

 * Reliable message without response
 * Reliable message with expected response

+Since these methods are static, you can add them anywhere you want, and invoke on client

 ``` C#
     public static void SavePersonalInfo(int age, string name)
     {